Ben-Mark/Game-of-life/README.md

 ### The code

-The code is based on modeling the page objects into vue components
+The vue code contains 4 vue components

-Each component interacts via the events-hub, a sibling vue instance
+Each component interacts via the events-hub, a sibling vue instance where, all events run through this object

 Every component has its own template, script and style encapsulated for easier maintenance and readability